adetaylor/webkit-wiki/Analyzing-Build-Performance.md

 ## Resolving Expensive Headers

 ClangBuildAnalyzer will generate a list of the ten most expensive (in terms of compilation time) headers encountered during the build.
+The current list of most expensive headers for WebKit projects is tracked at [[Expensive Headers]].

 For example:

 ``` cpp
 *** Expensive headers: